Be careful of spend cubes, unless you want to spend a lot of money and maybe not get what you are looking for.

 Todays post is an oldie but goodie from Ron Southard CEO at SafeSourcing.

-And is still true three years later.
+And is still true?four years later.

 The rest of the Little Jack Horner spend cube analogy might go like this.
 He stuck in his thumb and pulled out a peach and said what the heck is a peach doing in a plumb pie?

 If you look to Wikipedia, there is no definition of a spend cube.
 You can find information relative to spend cubes in a discussion about spend analysis.
 However t the original discussion we are talking about data in this case multi-dimensional data about spend information.
 Consultants love to talk about it because it allows them to charge you a lot of money without necessarily delivering any results other than, well a spend cube.